Assemble your team

 Create a storyboard for your story

 The visual elements for your storyboard can be hand-drawn, but it's a good idea to plan how they will be framed in a shot.
-At this time, it's also a good idea to record at least a scratch version of narration/dialogs to make sure that the time allotted for them on the storyboard is sufficient.
+At this time, it's also a good idea to record at least a scratch version of narration/dialogs to make sure that the time allotted for each element is sufficient.

 Remember, you are teaching a complex subject to your audience.
-Your narration has to be at a pace that allows the audiences to listen and follow along.
-Also, remember to incorporate some breaks; after each key concept is introduced to your viewers, they will need some down time to process the information.
+Speak in an understandable, level-appropriate way and pace your narration so that it allows audiences to listen and follow along.
+Incorporate some breaks; after each key concept is introduced to your viewers, they will need down time to process the information.

 Your storyboard can be shared with other students to get feedback and make adjustments.